 How Does a Mortgage Work?

-There are several components to a borrower’s monthly mortgage payment:
+There are several components to a monthly mortgage payment.

 Principal: The principal is the value of the loan.
-The portion of the payment made toward the principal reduces how much a borrower owes on their loan.
+The portion of the payment made toward the principal reduces how much a borrower owes on the loan.

-Taxes: To ensure that a borrower makes their annual property tax payments, a lender may collect monthly property taxes with the monthly mortgage payment.
+Taxes: To ensure that a borrower makes annual property tax payments, a lender collects monthly property taxes with the monthly mortgage payment.
 This money is kept in an escrow account until the property tax bill is due, and the lender will make the property tax payment at that time.

-Homeowners Insurance : Mortgage lenders will require evidence of homeowners insurance, which can cover damage from catastrophes such as fire and storms.
-Similar to property taxes, some lenders collect the insurance premiums as part of the monthly payment and pay for the annual insurance premium out of your escrow account.
+Homeowners insurance: Mortgage lenders require evidence of homeowners insurance, which can cover damage from catastrophes such as fire and storms.
+Similar to property taxes, most lenders collect the insurance premiums as part of the monthly payment and pay for the annual insurance premium out of an escrow account.
 Depending on your property location, you may have to add flood, wind, or other additional insurance.

-Mortgage Insurance : When a borrower puts a down payment of less than 20% of the value of the home on a loan, mortgage lenders typically require private mortgage insurance (typically called PMI).
-This insurance acts as a protection for the lender against the risk that the borrower will default on their loan.
+Mortgage insurance: When a borrower presents a down payment of less than 20% of the value of the home, mortgage lenders typically require private mortgage insurance.

 What is a Reverse Mortgage?